ibm-cloud-docs/vpc/vpn-faqs.md

 {: faq}

 Static routing connection doesn't use BGP for route advertisements, and can't advertise routes to Transit Gateway or on-premises network.
 For this connection, all routes need to be manually created and managed, whereas for dynamic connection, no manual configuration is required after the initial provisioning and attachment.

+## How many routes does IBM VPN support per VPN peer for dynamic route-based connection?
+{: #faq-vpn-26}
+{: faq}

+Each IBM VPN supports a maximum of 120 routes per VPN peer for dynamic connection.
+If this limit exceeds, the BGP session automatically shuts down for that peer.
+To restore the BGP connection, your on-premises peer network must reduce the number of advertised routes to less than or equal to 120.
+Then, you must toggle the connection in the IBM Cloud to reinitiate the session.

+## How many routes in total does the IBM VPN appliance support for dynamic route-based connection?
+{: #faq-vpn-27}
+{: faq}

+Each IBM VPN appliance supports up to 120 routes in total, regardless of how many peers are connected.
+If the appliance receives more than 120 routes across a combination of peers, it propagates only the first 120 routes to the transit gateway.
+For example, if the VPN appliance receives 70 routes each from two peers, only the first 120 routes are propagated to the transit gateway.

+## Can I use more than 120 routes for a VPN in a dynamic route-based connection?
+{: #faq-vpn-28}
+{: faq}

+A single VPN gateway supports up to 120 routes.
+If you require more than 120 routes per VPN gateway, you can achieve this function by connecting the VPN appliance to different on-premises devices.
+However, keep in mind that this configuration does not guarantee high availability or disaster recovery for the VPN appliance when it is connected to different on-premises devices.

 ## Does IBM complete quarterly ASV scans of data-plane VPN appliances?
 {: #vpn-asv}